pulumi/docs/content/docs/esc/other-integrations/cloudflare.md

 Learn how to:

 - Login to your Cloudflare account without having to locally set the `CLOUDFLARE_API_TOKEN` environment variable.
-- Populate the `.dev.vars` from ESC-stored secrets.
+- Populate the `.dev.vars` file from ESC-stored secrets.
 - Pass secrets stored in Pulumi ESC to your production Cloudflare Workers without these being directly in your shell.

 ### Prerequisites